prashanth-sams/backbase/README.md

 - Screenshots on failure
 - read parameter from Property file
 - output array of list in CSV file
+- output array of string in text file

 MAC version for Drivers used